The-Marcy-Lab-School/postgres-setup/README.md

 * Remove the line you added to `pg_hba.conf` or change it back
 * Restart PostgreSQL again to bring the changes to effect.
 * Try connecting again

+## Important Commands

+- `sudo service postgresql status` - to see if your server is running
+- `sudo service postgresql start` - to start your postgresql server
+- `sudo service postgresql restart` - to restart your postgresql server
+- `sudo -u postgres psql` / `psql` - to connect to your postgresql server

+In your postgresql server
+- `\du` to see a list of users
+- `\q` to quit
+- `\l` to see a list of databases
+- `\c database_name` to connect to a database